lahell/PSDiscoveryProtocol-SCCM-HWInventory/README.md

 Go to **\Monitoring\Overview\Queries** and run the query **PSDiscoveryProtocol**.

-If you want to check the contents of your custom class you can run the following on one of the computers in the test collection:
+If you want to check the contents of your new class you can run the following on one of the computers in the test collection:

     Get-CimInstance -ClassName PSDiscoveryProtocol